diyElectronicsLab/ThePlantPlant/DHT22-Temperature-Humidity-Sensor/Readme.md

 ![esp32 dht22](https://esp32io.com/images/tutorial/esp32-dht22-temperature-humidity-sensor-wiring-diagram.jpg)
 ![dht11-schema](https://github.com/user-attachments/assets/1b0c1225-c1c7-448d-8d85-ba437e9d7799)

-## Code
+## Getting Started

 - open VScode, click on Platform I/O icon and then on "new project"
 - choose the board name "Espressif ESP32 Dev Module"
 - framework: Arduino, choose location and click "finish"

+Serial Monitor
 - in the side bar on the left, click on "platformio.ini"
 - add 'monitor_speed = 9600' to bottom of that file and save.
 This will allow using the serial monitor

+Include Library
 - go to "PIO Home" or click on PIO icon, click on "libraries" and search for DHT22 sensor library by Adafruit.
 Click on "Add to project", choose your project name and click "add".
 - go back to your "platformio.ini" file.
 You will find "lib_deps = adafruit/DHT sensor library@^VERSION" added in the bottom.
+Ready to go!
 - go back to PIO Home -> libraries -> DHT22 sensor library (Adafruit) and look at the basic example code on the front page.
-As you can see below, I added <Arduino.h> and changed the DATA pin.
-The rest is the same.
+You can adjust this code to your needs (change DHTPIN!) or look at the "DHT22 basic example" code in this repo.

 ## Additional information:
 - [Tutorial on esp32.io]([https://www.example.com](https://esp32io.com/tutorials/esp32-dht22?utm_content=cmp-true))